-In its Initial Comments, NCSEA notes that all three Utilities assumed a useful life for a CT that is longer than both the 2014 Brattle Report estimate of 20 years and the confidential EPRI assumption.
-SACE in its Reply Comments noted that the 2014 Brattle Report "calculated depreciation based on the current federal tax code, which allows generating companies to use the Modified Accelerated Cost Recovery System of 20 years for a [combined cycle] plant and 15 years for a CT plant."7 SACE further noted the discussions in ISO-New England regarding the appropriate useful life to assume in calculating the cost of new entry for its forward capacity market.
-Specifically, SACE noted that while power generation plants may physically last for more than 30 years, in financial modeling it is appropriate to use a shorter economic life due to "market risks, including lower cost capacity resources entering market," and the risk of "market interventions that depress prices."8
+In their Initial Comments and Exhibits, DEC, DEP, and DNCP proposed estimates of the useful life of a CT.
+In its Initial Comments, NCSEA noted that all three Utilities assumed a useful life for a CT that is longer than both the 2014 Brattle Report estimate of 20 years and the confidential EPRI assumption.
+SACE in its Reply Comments noted that the 2014 Brattle Report "calculated depreciation based on the current federal tax code, which allows generating companies to use the Modified Accelerated Cost Recovery System of 20 years for a [combined cycle] plant and 15 years for a CT plant."
+SACE further noted the discussions in ISO-New England regarding the appropriate useful life to assume in calculating the cost of new entry for its forward capacity market.
+Specifically, SACE noted that while power generation plants may physically last for more than 30 years, in financial modeling it is appropriate to use a shorter economic life due to "market risks, including lower cost capacity resources entering market," and the risk of "market interventions that depress prices."5